 If you do not possess a high-risk tolerance and would rather be happy if you are assured of the returns, then you should take note of the guaranteed saving schemes.

-Considered by many a more secure alternative to ULIP, Canara HSBC Oriental Bank of Commerce Life Insurance Guaranteed Saving Plans offer fixed and guaranteed returns with low risk.
+Considered by many a more secure alternative to ULIP, Canara HSBC Life Insurance Guaranteed Saving Plans offer fixed and guaranteed returns with low risk.
 That is, you are assured of the returns on maturity.

 Saving plans that offer guaranteed returns are often considered to be the best by investors.
 Like ULIP, Invest 4G, this plan also includes premium funding benefits.